mmistakes/made-mistakes-jekyll/_posts/2012-10-17-sarakenobi-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @sarakenobi"
+title: "Kids in 3D glasses and red hats"
 description: "PaperFaces portrait of @sarakenobi drawn with Paper by 53 on an iPad."
 image: paperfaces-sarakenobi-twitter-lg
 thumb: paperfaces-sarakenobi-twitter-150.jpg